-Dr Mark Bassett is an experienced academic director, lecturer, mastering engineer and acoustician, with international Higher Education education management and lecturing experience in Australian, UK, US and UAE systems.
-He is the Director of Academic Quality Assurance, Licensed Territories, for the SAE Institute's campuses in Amman, Belgrade, Bucharest, Bogotá, Cape Town, Dubai, Jakarta, Johannesburg, and Mexico City.
-Bassett is also Senior Lecturer in SAE Australia's Masters of Creative Industries program where he teaches several postgraduate classes on programming audio applications within the Max software environment.
-Bassett's professional audio experience includes running a successful acoustic consultancy business and working for over eight years as a Mastering Engineer at Australia's largest mastering studio, Turtlerock Mastering.
+Dr Mark Bassett is an internationally experienced education director, senior lecturer, mastering engineer, and acoustician with over fifteen years' Higher Education education management and lecturing experience in Australian, UK, US and UAE systems.
+He is Academic Director, Education Partnerships, for the SAE Institute's campuses in Amman, Belgrade, Bogotá, Cape Town, Dubai, Jakarta, Johannesburg, and Mexico City.
+Bassett is also a Senior Lecturer in SAE Australia's Masters of Creative Industries program, where he teaches several postgraduate classes on programming audio-based applications within the Max software environment.
+Bassett's professional audio experience includes running a successful acoustic consultancy business and working for over twelve years as a Mastering Engineer at Australia's largest mastering studio, Turtlerock Mastering.

 Bassett's experience in academic leadership in the Higher Education sector includes roles as the Project Manager of Curriculum Development for the SAE Institute in the USA, Academic Coordinator and Senior Lecturer at the SAE Institutes in Sydney, Dubai, and Byron Bay, and Head of Audio Engineering for the two largest creative media institutes in Australia.

-Bassett is a full member of the Audio Engineering Society where he serves on the Education Committee, is an Adjunct Lecturer at the University of Queensland's School of Music, and is the Founder of Zipper Noise, a company specialising in audio engineering education technology.
+Bassett is a full member of the Audio Engineering Society, where he serves on the Education Committee, and the Founder of Zipper Noise - a company specialising in developing audio engineering education technology.

 Bassett began teaching audio engineering and sound production in Sydney in 2006.
 Below is a list of classes that he has developed and delivered throughout the years.SAE Institute - Postgraduate (Online)

 Bassett, M. (2021).
-'Development of a photo-realistic virtual console as a learning/teaching tool.'
-Accepted for publication at the 2021 AES Education Convention, July 22-24, Murfreesboro & Nashville, TN, USA
+'Development of a digital photo-realistic console simulation as a learning/teaching tool', presented at the 2021 AES Education Convention, July 22-24, Online.

 Bassett, M. (2021).
-'Precursor criteria for assessing the effectiveness of technical ear training programs.'
-Accepted for publication at the 2021 AES Education Convention, July 22-24, Murfreesboro & Nashville, TN, USA
+'Precursor criteria for assessing the effectiveness of technical ear training programs', presented at the 2021 AES Education Convention, July 22-24, Online.

 Bassett, M. (2018).
 'The influence of training method on tone colour discrimination'.
 PhD Thesis.
 University of Sydney.